New Group Aims to Set Sustainability Reporting Standards

 As investors increasingly grapple with how to assess “sustainable” business practices and their impact on corporate performance, a new non-profit organization has launched to develop sustainability accounting standards for use by publicly listed U.S. companies in their disclosure statements to the Securities and Exchange Commission.

-The Social Accountability Standards Board (SASB) “will be the U.S. voice for material non-financial issues and how to recognize and account for them as part of corporate reporting,” said Jean Rogers, the organization’s Executive Director.
+The Sustainability Accounting Standards Board (SASB) “will be the U.S. voice for material non-financial issues and how to recognize and account for them as part of corporate reporting,” said Jean Rogers, the organization’s Executive Director.
 “The standards we develop will promote sustainable value creation and ultimately enhance the competitiveness of all U.S. industries on the most pressing challenges facing industry and society today.”

 SASB aims to develop reporting standards and benchmarks for environmental, social and governance (ESG) issues that will enable companies “to communicate their ESG performance on the issues most material to their sector and strategy” while helping investors to “enjoy a complete view of risks and opportunities of issuers, and be able to weight portfolios according to sustainability risks.”